 Internship opportunities, volunteer opportunities, and social awareness.

 AVDA Job Opportunities

 For more information about a job listing below or to submit your cover letter and resume, please email email@example.com.

-The Trauma Counselor position requires an experienced and empathic trauma-informed Social Worker/Counselor, bilingual in English and Spanish, to provide individual, group, family, children’s counseling, and telephonic support to adult survivors and their children who have been affected by domestic violence.
+The Trauma Counselor position requires an experienced and empathetic trauma-informed Social Worker/Counselor, bilingual in English and Spanish, to provide individual, group, family, children’s counseling, and telephonic support to adult survivors and their children who have been affected by domestic violence.
 The Trauma Counselor will utilize several therapeutic techniques including, but not limited to, cognitive-behavioral therapy, solution-focused therapy, family-systems therapy, feminist therapy, and empowerment and strengths-based perspective when working with clients.
 The candidate needs to be a Fully Licensed Counselor, Social Worker, or Psychologist with advanced degree.

-Battering Intervention and Prevention Group Facilitator
+Battering Intervention & Prevention Program Group Facilitator

 The Group Facilitator works with BIPP participants to help them recognize, take responsibility for and end their abusive and controlling behavior.
 H/She works with different sectors of the community in a coordinated effort to promote accountability for men and women who batter and to increase the safety and self-determination of domestic violence victims.
-Responsibilities include
+Responsibilities include:

 - Provding quality counseling services consistent with the agency philosophy and agency procedures